mjminio/minio-lab-terraform/README.md

 - Change `deployment_name` in `terraform.tfvars` back to `minio-lab1` and then run `make destroy` and it will only tear down the resources related to `minio-lab1` leaving all `minio-lab2` infrastructure in place.

 - Lastly, to clean up `minio-lab2`, change `deployment_name` in `terraform.tfvars` to `minio-lab2` and then run `make destroy` and the `minio-lab2` content will be removed as well.

+## Adding the Repo Update script

+1. In you project, `cd ansible`.
+2. Run the following to deploy the script `ansible-playbook main.yml -i inventory/YOURDEPLOYMENTNAME/YOURDEPLOYMENTNAME-inventory -t admin-lab-server-update`.
+3. Login to code-server in your browser and verify that the `update-repo.sh` script exists in the `~/minio` directory.
+4. When you want to pull changes from the `main` branch of `minio-training-labs`, run that script.

 ## Teardown Instructions
 - In the `minio-lab-terraform` directory, with the desired `deployment_name` set in `terraform.tfvars`, run `make destroy`.
 This will remove all deployed components and no additional billing should be done for that particular deployment once this command is run and the components are removed.